 A majority of this article focused on situations that constitute a clear poker angle shooting.
 However, some behaviors aren’t as clear cut.
-Some of these “strategies” can be and often are used by the player without much backlash.
+Some of these “strategies” can be and often are used by the player without much backlash in Texas Holdem and other poker games.
 These are some examples.

 Conclusion: Do Not Be A Poker Angle Shooting Player

 If you’ve been wondering what is angle shooting in poker and how it works, now you have your answers.
 You should also understand what the big deal about it is and why you should try to avoid it at all costs.